anispy211/WeatherAround-Swift-Language-/README.md

 WeatherAround-Swift-Language-
 =============================

-WeatherAround is free to use app for getting current weather.
+WeatherAround is free to use iOS app for getting current weather.
 This project is built by using apples new programing language "Swift".